-We train educators on strategies to better connect with their students and achieve better outcomes.
+We train educators on strategies to better connect with their students, address inequity, and achieve better outcomes.

 Through all-day events such as the Diversity Leadership Institute for Teachers, as well as workshops designed for educators chaperoning students to our regional and statewide conferences, YCD offers professional development for teachers to enrich their classrooms, discuss the latest trends and strategies for being an inclusive educator, and most importantly achieve success for all students.

 Culturally responsive teaching, or CRT, recognizes the importance of including students’ cultural references in all aspects of learning.